in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - We explain how to connect to a database of your choice in the answer to the question "How do we connect to a external database?".

-##### How is Hibernate chosen as the default implementation for JPA without any configuration?
+### Q :  How is Hibernate chosen as the default implementation for JPA without any configuration?
 Again - Spring Boot Auto Configuration.

 This is the dependency we added in